LidkeLab/matlab-instrument-control/@MIC_LinearStage_Abstract/Readme.md

-# # MIC_LinearStage_Abstract: Matlab Instrument Control abstract class for linear stages.
+# MIC_LinearStage_Abstract: Matlab Instrument Control abstract class for linear stages.
 ## Description
 This class defines a set of Abstract properties and methods that must implemented in inheritting classes.
 This class also provides a simple and intuitive GUI.
+## Constructor
 The constructor in each subclass must begin with the following line inorder to enable the auto-naming functionality: obj=obj@MIC_LinearStage_Abstract(~nargout);